Do you want to get jobs in South Korea in 2025 but don’t know how?

 Despite the epidemic, the government has invested in and supported startups amid the crisis.

-Other significant work lines famous in South Korea include marketing, entertainment, programming, sales, human relations, public relations, project management, etc.
+Other significant work lines famous in South Korea include marketing, entertainment, programming, sales, human relations, public relations, and project management.

 Such professions require you to be an expert in them.
 So, employers prefer you over other applicants or locals in the same field.